awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/cleanup.md

 If you're running in your own account, make sure you run through these steps to make sure you don't encounter unwanted costs.
 {{% /notice %}}

+1. If you haven't already, terminate the EC2 instance that was detached from the EC2 Auto Scaling group in the previous step.

 1. Delete all manually created resources.